veebch/photon/README.md

 Download a `uf2` image from the [Pimoroni github repository](https://github.com/pimoroni/pimoroni-pico/releases) and install it on the Pico according to the instructions.
 You need to use the Pimoroni image to be able to use Pimoroni drivers for the light sensor.

-Clone this repository to your computer using the commands (from a terminal)
+Clone this repository to your computer using the commands (from a terminal):

 ```
 cd ~